Skip to main content

 Ryan Phillips, clarinet

-Ryan PhillipsRyan Phillips (clarinet) is a junior student from Fairfax, Virginia.
-He has been playing the clarinet since fifth grade and studied with Kenneth Lee throughout middle school and high school.
+Ryan PhillipsRyan Phillips (clarinet) is a senior from Fairfax, Virginia.
+He has played the clarinet since fifth grade and studied with Kenneth Lee before college.
 Ryan has played in wind ensembles, symphony orchestras, chamber groups, and theatrical pit orchestras.
-He has played in such groups as The Capitol Symphonic Youth Orchestra, Virginia Winds Academy’s Symphonic Winds, VBODA Senior Regional Orchestra, VBODA District XI All-District Symphonic Band, and VBODA All-Virginia Concert Band.
-He has participated in several solo competitions through the Northern Virginia Music Teachers Association and won the NVMTA Achievement Awards Competition in May 2019.
-At UNC, he is pursuing a second major in English and is a member of Honors Carolina.
-Outside of performing, Ryan enjoys reading, writing, and keeping up on new films and music.
+He has played in such groups as The Capitol Symphonic Youth Orchestra, Virginia Winds Academy’s Symphonic Winds, VBODA Senior Regional Orchestra, and VBODA All-Virginia Concert Band.
+At UNC, he has played in chamber groups and the UNC Symphony Orchestra.
+Ryan studied music abroad through UNC’s Burch Field Research Seminar in London and Florence.
+He is pursuing a second major in English and is a member of Honors Carolina.
+Outside of music, Ryan is passionate about service and writing; he is the Editor-in-Chief of UNC’s Health Humanities Journal, a devoted member of the university’s chapter of Musical Empowerment, and an aspiring playwright.
+He is the winner of the 2023 Sam Selden Student Playwriting Award.
 He is very grateful for the opportunity to be a Kenan Music Scholar.
 Ryan is a student of Donald Oehler.